chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 #### First Class Functions

-- Have these charactersitics ( from summary)

-  - You can add them to objects and execute them in the respective object's context.
-  - You can remove them from their objects, pass them around, and execute them in entirely different contexts.
-  - **<u>They're initially unbound</u>** but dynamically bound to a context object at **execution time**.

 - **first-class functions** or **first-class objects**:   means that functions are treated like any other variable: functions in JavaScript are values that we can assign to variables and properties, pass them to other functions, or return them from another function.
 - Functions in JavaScript are first-class values, just like any other value in JavaScript.
 You can use them any place that you can use an expression.

+- First class functions have these characteristics ( from summary)

+  - You can add them to objects and execute them in the respective object's context.
+  - You can remove them from their objects, pass them around, and execute them in entirely different contexts.
+  - Execution context of functions: **They're initially unbound</u>** but dynamically bound to a context object at **execution time**.

 ------